Poet & Professor

 Traversing from one love, one front porch, one credit rating to another, a writer leans back into what, exactly, in order to cast her regard over all that difference?
 'My, my,' we say, in the colloquial sense, to pass judgement without naming lord, goodness, word.
 But Maxwell knows how to haul elisions back home.
 By reclining into the interstices between words, she wields repetition less to reconcile one word in itself, than to imbue the second instance with all the difference the first had to traverse to get there.
 Or rather, Maxwell’s new colloquial makes the home and then makes it larger, for '[t]here are still more women

 Virtual & In-Person

 About Kristi Maxwell

-Kristi Maxwell is the author of seven books of poems, including My My (Saturnalia Books, 2020); Realm Sixty-four, editor’s choice for
+Kristi Maxwell is the author of eight books of poems, including Goners (Green Linden Press, forthcoming 2023), winner of the Wishing Jewel Prize; My My (Saturnalia Books, 2020); Realm Sixty-four, editor’s choice for

-the Sawtooth Poetry Prize and finalist for the National Poetry Series; Hush Sessions, editor’s choice for the Saturnalia Books Poetry Prize; and Re-, finalist for the National Poetry Series.
+the Sawtooth Poetry Prize and finalist for the National Poetry Series; and Hush Sessions, editor’s choice for the Saturnalia Books Poetry Prize.

 She’s an associate professor of English at the University of Louisville and a 2022-23 American-Scandinavian Foundation Fellow.